cb-314/wifi_sensor/README.md

 # Description of wifi_sensor

-ROS package to use the RSSI of a wifi card as a sensor
+ROS package to use the RSSI of a wifi card as a sensor.
+Measurements are pulished to the `rssi` topic.

 ## Parameters